 Franklin and Suffolk are above the state average for hospitalization rate due to pediatric mental health.
-Southampton and Isle of Wight are both below the state average.
-Franklin has seen steady improvement in this area.
+Isle of Wight and Southampton are both below the state average.

 Age-Adjusted Hospitalization Rate Due to Pediatric Mental Health (per 10,000 population under 18 years)